Shourya1009/javascript-from-scratch/README.md

 # 🚀 JavaScript From Scratch

-A **beginner-friendly JavaScript learning repository** focused on building a **strong foundation from zero** using clear explanations, practical examples, and mini projects.
+A **beginner-friendly JavaScript learning repository** focused on building a **strong foundation from zero** using clear explanations, practical examples, and hands-on mini projects.

-This repository is designed to help you understand **JavaScript fundamentals step by step** through hands-on practice before moving to advanced concepts or frameworks like **React**.
+This repository is designed to help you understand **JavaScript step by step**, strengthen your fundamentals, and become confident before moving to frameworks like **React** or **Next.js**.

 ---